На русском языке

 ~ \nabla_n \Phi_{ik} + \nabla_i \Phi_{kn} + \nabla_k \Phi_{ni}=0,

-where ~\Phi_{ik} is the gravitational tensor; ~J^i = \rho_0 u^i is the mass 4-current (mass current density), which generates the gravitational field; ~u^i = \frac {dx^i}{ d \tau } is the 4-velocity of the matter unit in the curved spacetime; ~ dx^i is the 4-vector of displacement; ~ d \tau is the differential of proper time; ~\rho_0 is the mass density in the frame at rest relative to the matter; ~ G is the gravitational constant; ~ c_{g} is the speed of gravitation, which is assumed to be equal to the speed of light.
+where ~\Phi_{ik} is the gravitational tensor; ~J^i = \rho_0 u^i is the mass 4-current (mass current density), which generates the gravitational field; ~u^i = \frac {dx^i}{ d \tau } is the 4-velocity of the matter unit in the curved spacetime; ~ dx^i is the 4-vector of displacement; ~ d \tau is the differential of proper time; ~\rho_0 is the mass density in the frame at rest relative to the matter; ~ G is the gravitational constant; ~c is the speed of light.

-In contrast to Newtonian gravitational theory, where the source of the gravitational force is assumed to be the mass of bodies, in relativistic mechanics the mass density is part of the stress-energy tensor, taking into account the energies of motion and pressure in the matter units.
-This tensor is used in GTR as the source of energy-momentum to determine the metric inside the matter.
-In CTG as the additional source the gravitational stress-energy tensor is used, which is not equal to zero even outside the matter.
-As a result, the equation for the metric with condition ~ c_{g}=c can be written as follows: [7]
+In contrast to Newtonian gravitational theory, where the source of gravitational force is assumed to be the mass of bodies, in relativistic mechanics mass density is part of stress-energy tensor, taking into account the energies of motion and pressure in matter.
+This tensor is used in GTR to determine the metric inside matter.
+In CTG, the gravitational stress-energy tensor is additionally used. which is not equal to zero even outside matter.
+As a result, the equation for the metric can be written as follows: [11]

 ~ R_{ik} - \frac{1} {4 }g_{ik}R = \frac{8 \pi G \beta }{ c^4} \left( B_{ik}+ P_{ik}+ U_{ik}+ W_{ik} \right),

-where ~ R_{ik}={R^n}_{ink} is the Ricci tensor, which is the trace of the Riemann curvature tensor~ R=R_{ik}g^{ik} is the scalar curvature, ~ g^{ik} is the metric tensor, ~ \beta is the coefficient subject to be determined, ~ B_{ik} is the acceleration stress-energy tensor, ~ P_{ik} is the pressure stress-energy tensor, ~ U_{ik} is the gravitational stress-energy tensor, ~ W_{ik} is the stress-energy tensor of electromagnetic field.
+where ~ R_{ik}={R^n}_{ink} is the Ricci tensor, which is the trace of the Riemann curvature tensor, ~ R=R_{ik}g^{ik} is the scalar curvature, ~ g^{ik} is the metric tensor, ~ \beta is the coefficient subject to be determined, ~ B_{ik} is the acceleration stress-energy tensor, ~ P_{ik} is the pressure stress-energy tensor, ~ U_{ik} is the gravitational stress-energy tensor, ~ W_{ik} is the stress-energy tensor of electromagnetic field.

 Outside the matter, in accordance with the procedure of energy and metric gauging, both the cosmological constant and the scalar curvature, as well as tensors ~B_{{ik}} and ~P_{{ik}} become zero.
 [12] As a result, the equation for the metric is simplified:

-~R_{{ik}}={\frac {8\pi G\beta }{c^{4}}}\left(U_{{ik}}+W_{{ik}}\right).
+~R_{{ik}}={\frac {8\pi G\beta }{c^{4}}}\left(U_{{ik}}+W_{{ik}}\right).\qquad \qquad (1)

 The equation of motion for the particles has the following form: [13]

-~\rho _{0}{\frac {dU_{\alpha }}{d\tau }}-J^{k}\partial _{\alpha }U_{k}=\Phi _{{\alpha k}}J^{k}+F_{{\alpha k}}j^{k}+f_{{\alpha k}}J^{k}=-\nabla _{k}\left({U_{\alpha }}^{k}+{W_{\alpha }}^{k}+{P_{\alpha }}^{k}\right),\qquad (1)
+~\rho _{0}{\frac {dU_{\alpha }}{d\tau }}-J^{k}\partial _{\alpha }U_{k}=\Phi _{{\alpha k}}J^{k}+F_{{\alpha k}}j^{k}+f_{{\alpha k}}J^{k}=-\nabla _{k}\left({U_{\alpha }}^{k}+{W_{\alpha }}^{k}+{P_{\alpha }}^{k}\right),\qquad (2)

 taking into account the expression for the 4-vector of force density (see the 4-force) through the covariant derivative of the stress-energy tensor of the acceleration field and through the operator of proper-time-derivative of the 4-potential ~U_{\alpha } of the acceleration field in the Riemannian space